trunkclub/styleguide/README.md

 * Use whitespace to improve readability.
 * Use two spaces for indentation.
-* Don't use more than one blank line as a separator.
+* Don’t use more than one blank line as a separator.
 * Strip all end-of-line whitespace.
 * Ensure file ends with one line-break.